Top-of-atmosphere radiation over the last millennium reconstructed from proxies: Discussion

 \subsection{Reconstruction skill and limitations}

 The reconstruction presented here is the first proxy-constrained dataset of TOA radiation over the last millennium.
 We use the fact that radiation covaries with surface temperature, to which the proxies are sensitive.
 However, the proxy information is temporally and spatially sparse, and the link to TOA radiation is mediated by complex and noisy physical processes.
-Therefore, we rely on a pseudoproxy experiment, instrumental validation, and internal consistency to establish TOA radiation reconstruction skill.
-As in previous reconstructions, surface variables agree well with instrumental products and other reconstructions (Figs.~S3--S5), and withheld proxies for independent validation over the whole last millennium have significant positive correlations (Fig.~S6).
+Therefore, we rely on pseudoproxy experiments, instrumental validation, and internal consistency to establish TOA radiation reconstruction skill.
+As in previous reconstructions, surface variables generally agree well with instrumental products and other reconstructions (Figs.~S7--S9 and S11), and withheld proxies for independent validation over the whole last millennium have a significantly positive network-mean correlation (Fig.~S6).
+However, Antarctic SIC is likely unreliable, and NH extratropical land summer temperatures are too cold.

+The energy imbalance at interannual timescales can be reliably reconstructed.
+This follows from the PPEs (Figs.~\ref{fig:ppe_panels} and S4) and the satellite comparison (Fig.~\ref{fig:deepc_panels}).
+Interannual variability is dominated by the radiative response to unforced surface temperature variability~\citep{Trenberth2015}, to which our proxies are sensitive.
+Indeed, our PPEs showed that the radiative response can be reconstructed accurately from proxies (Fig.~S4 and Table~S1), explaining the high interannual EEI skill.
+The magnitude of volcanic forcing, another important but sporadic source of interannual variability, however, is greatly underestimated.
+This is the case both in PPEs (Figs.~\ref{fig:ppe_panels} and S4) and in the real reconstruction (Fig.~\ref{fig:composite_volcano}).
+Nonetheless, a volcanic signal is present and the relationship to other variables is physically consistent.
+In particular, our DA system is able to capture the complex lead/lag relationship of forcing and response with temperature (Fig.~S4d; \citealp{Proistosescu2018}).

-Of the three TOA radiation fields, OLR has the highest correlations in the PPE and with the ERBE satellite record for the real-proxy reconstruction (Figs.~\ref{fig:ppe_panels} and \ref{fig:deepc_panels}).
-This is not surprising since OLR covaries strongly with TAS through the Planck response, especially in association with ENSO and other modes of internal variability.
-RSR has slightly lower correlations because it is generally noisier at seasonal timescales.
-EEI skill may be lower because it is the small difference of two opposing quantities of similar magnitude.
-While there is skill at seasonal and annual timescales in all fields, it is higher at interannual to decadal timescales.
+The constituent RSR and OLR of the energy imbalance have good global-mean skill in the PPE (Fig.~\ref{fig:ppe_panels}).
+In the satellite comparison, correlations are not significant, although this is very likely a result of the short overlap period (Fig.~\ref{fig:deepc_panels}).
+Spatial OLR skill is higher than spatial RSR skill.
+This is not surprising since OLR covaries strongly with SAT through the Planck response and is spatially coherent, especially in association with ENSO and other modes of internal variability.
+RSR has slightly lower correlations because it is generally noisier at seasonal timescales due to extratropical storms and the Madden--Julian oscillation~\citep[e.g.,][]{Trenberth2015}.
+In the PPE, the EEI skill is lower than RSR and OLR, possibly because the EEI is the small residual of two large quantities.